KenKundert/quantiphy/doc/user.rst

 printed values, which were rendered outside the *with* statement.

-If you are using *QuantiPhy* in a large package with multiple modules and more than one includes :class:`quantiphy.Quantity`, you may find that the preferences are not shared between the modules.
+If you are using *QuantiPhy* in a large package with multiple modules and more than one includes :class:`Quantity`, you may find that the preferences are not shared between the modules.
 This occurs because each module gets its own independent version of *Quantity*.
 To work around this issue you would create your own module that imports from *QuantiPhy*.
 Each of the packages' modules then import from your new module rather than directly from *QuantiPhy*.
 For